grok-rs/waitup/docs/DEVELOPER_GUIDE.md

 # Developer Guide

-This guide is for developers who want to understand, extend, or contribute to wait-for's codebase.
+This guide is for developers who want to understand, extend, or contribute to waitup's codebase.
 It complements the [Contributing Guide](../CONTRIBUTING.md) with deeper technical details.

 ## Table of Contents